gagolews/stringi/devel/sphinx/rapi/stri_extract.rst

 Otherwise, i.e., if ``simplify`` is not ``FALSE``, then `stri_list2matrix <stri_list2matrix.html>`__ with ``byrow=TRUE`` argument is called on the resulting object.
 In such a case, the function yields a character matrix with an appropriate number of rows (according to the length of ``str``, ``pattern``, etc.).
 Note that `stri_list2matrix <stri_list2matrix.html>`__'s ``fill`` argument is set either to an empty string or ``NA``, depending on whether ``simplify`` is ``TRUE`` or ``NA``, respectively.

 ``stri_extract_first*`` and ``stri_extract_last*`` return a character vector.
 A ``NA`` element indicates a no-match.

+Note that ``stri_extract_last_regex`` searches from start to end, but skips overlapping matches, see the example below.

 See Also
 ~~~~~~~~